swiftlang/swift-evolution/proposals/0018-flexible-memberwise-initialization.md

 ### Access control for init

-In some cases it may be desirable to be able to specify distinct access control for memberwise initialization when using the *automatic* model, for example if that model *almost* has the desired behavior, but the initialization visibiltiy of one property must be adjusted to produce the necessary result.
+In some cases it may be desirable to be able to specify distinct access control for memberwise initialization when using the *automatic* model, for example if that model *almost* has the desired behavior, but the initialization visibility of one property must be adjusted to produce the necessary result.

 The syntax used would be identical to that used for specifying distinct access control for a setter.
 This feature would likely have its greatest utility in allowing more-private members to participate in more-public memberwise initializers.
 It may also be used to inhibit memberwise initialization for some members, although that use would usually be discouraged if the `@nomemberwise` proposal were also accepted.